If you are looking for farmhouse decor on a budget, I have selected 15 items that will give your home an inexpensive farmhouse look.

 Start with a neutral palette.

-Paint walls white or a creamy beige to create a clean look that will be the perfect backdrop for the décor and accessories.
-Other colors that you can find in the farmhouse style decor are shades of light blue and green.
+Paint walls white or creamy beige to create a clean look that will be the perfect backdrop for the décor and accessories.
+Other colors that you can find in the farmhouse-style decor are shades of light blue and green.

 Wood floors are usually the norm for this style, but some textured rugs over other flooring types will work too.